ChilliCream/workshops/crypto-maui/docs/docs/03-MAUI/02-run_the_app.md

         [Image]

-4. In Visual Studio, click the **Play** butotn to build/deploy the app
+4. In Visual Studio, click the **Play** button to build + deploy the Android app to the Android Emulator
 5. Ensure the `MauiCrypto` app launches in the Android Emulator

     ![Blank Android App](../images/blank_android_app.png)